Skip to content

 adjacency:

-pattern: "mesh" # Connect every server to every switch
+pattern: "mesh" # Connect every leaf to every spine

 link_params: